imrefazekas/harcon/README.md

 __!Note__: Harcon's concept is to introduce a clean and high abstraction layer over messaging between entities.
 Like in case of every abstraction tool, for simple webapps or plain REST services, it can be proven as a liability.

-This frameworks start to shine in a highly structured and distributed environment.
+This library starts to shine in a highly structured and distributed environment.

 # Installation